-- Give a quick introduction to the 3 kinds of areas.
+- Give a quick introduction to the 3 kinds of bounded contexts.
 It’s rather simple, and people usually get this quick.

 - Draw a few hearts ❤️, 🅖 and 🅢 post-its.

-- Hand the rest of the post-its to the audience, and ask them to classify the other areas
+- Hand the rest of the post-its to the audience, and ask them to classify the other contexts

 - It should not be very long for them to have classified all the contexts

 - The core should be as small as possible.
 So let’s try to highlight the core even further.
-For identified core areas, ask the audience if they could extract non-core parts out.
-If yes, draw new supportive or generic functional areas.
+For identified core contexts, ask the audience if they could extract non-core parts out.
+If yes, draw new supportive or generic bounded contexts.